Sleep Apnea Treatment in Madison

 Mild sleep apnea may be treated with minor behavioral adjustments, such as sleeping on your side or losing weight.
+Diet, exercise, and weight loss can all reduce the amount of constriction on the airways, and this will cause your sleep apnea to reduce drastically in severity if not disappear completely.
 Oral appliances or CPAP can help many sufferers seek relief from symptoms of snoring and paused breathing.
 More severe sleep apnea may require surgery by an ENT or oral surgeon.

-At Total Care Dental Madison, we start with a sleep study.
-Dr. Clark consults with a medical doctor on your results to make a diagnosis.
-Together they develop treatment plan options for you depending on the severity of your sleep disorder.
-We can offer solutions with small oral appliances which are comfortable and easy to use.
-Worn in the mouth during sleep, oral appliances keep the tongue and soft tissue from collapsing and interrupting normal breathing patterns.
+At Total Care Dental Madison, we start with a sleep study and consult with a medical doctor on your results to make a diagnosis.
+We then develop treatment plan options for you depending on the severity of your sleep disorder.
+A common solution is a small oral appliance worn in the mouth during sleep to keep the tongue and soft tissue from collapsing and interrupting normal breathing patterns.
+An appointment with TCD dentists will determine if there are oral appliances to help you sleep safely through the night.

 Snoring occurs when your throat muscles relax to the point where the airway is narrowed and partially obstructed.
 As the air passes through the obstruction, the structures in the throat vibrate and produce snoring.
-Snoring is a strong indication of sleep apnea, but is not always one and the same.
-Studies have shown heavy snoring alone without sleep apnea increases your risk for carotid artery atherosclerosis and stroke.
-Bed partners of snorers get on average 15% less sleep per night, and snorers are three times more likely to have a motor vehicle accident.
+This is a strong indication of sleep apnea, but is not always one and the same.

 - 67% of people who snore have a sleeping disorder